emard/ulx3s-bin/fpga/litex/linux/README.md

 screen /dev/ttyUSB0 115200
 ```

+BTI1 on ULX3S is set as reset so if you do not see anything starting press BT1 shortly

 You may need to add sudo if user is not member of dialout group

 Framebuffer on GPDI should show penguin